backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Ingress.md

 	- Ingress resources are also created using definition files.

 - **A k8s cluster DOES NOT come with an ingress controller by default**.
-	- So if you simple create ingress resources and expect them to work then they won't.
+	- So if you simply create ingress resources and expect them to work then they won't.

 - An ingress controller is deployed just as an ordinary deployment.
 - Once we have deployed the ingress controller, we need a service to expose it to the outside world.